Cat & Dog Checkups

 Vaccinations & Prevention

 Is your pet due for a physical exam?
-During their checkup, the veterinarian will also look into whether they need preventive care, or if they are due for any routine vaccinations.
+During pet checkup, the veterinarian will also look into whether they need preventive care, or if they are due for any routine vaccinations.